danielxox/sneed/README.md

 **Option 2: 4Chan Webm**

 Automatically selects the VP8 codec as required by 4Chan.
-Limits the filesize to a maximum of 4 MB - this means it will stop encoding once the filesize limit is reached ignoring the durationg.
+Limits the filesize to a maximum of 4 MB - this means it will stop encoding once the filesize limit is reached ignoring the duration.
 Lower the bitrate or duration to stay under the FS limit.

 * Input file name must include extension e.g. input.mp4, input.mkv.
 * Specify a start and end time by using the (hh:mm:ss) format, e.g. (00:01:32) for 1 minute 32 seconds.